losbiw/marketcap-scraper/readme.md

 There don't appear to be free, publically available datasets containing historic marketcaps of selected stocks.
 This project scrapes data from [macrotrends.net](https://www.macrotrends.net/) and turns it into a human-readable excel file.
 A few words of advice:

+> [!NOTE]
+> A few words of advice:
+>
-- The setup makes a few assumptions about the layout of the website itself, alongside the format of the data it uses.
+> - The setup makes a few assumptions about the layout of the website itself, alongside the format of the data it uses.
 This is **potentially** subject to change.
-- The project was aimed specifically at scraping marketcap data.
+> - The project was aimed specifically at scraping marketcap data.
 Macrotrends has a number of other metrics available, however they have not been tested against the existing code.
 If you feel brave, try changing `file_name` entry in [config.json](config.json) from `market_cap.php` to whatever other metric is required.

 # Setup